 When we talk about obesity, we usually look mainly at body weight.
 This may be wrong.
-In fact, body fat does much more for our health than occupying space and increasing weight.
+Body fat does much more for our health than occupying space and increasing weight.

-Fat cells are biologically active, and their function or dysfunction can affect our health in many ways.
-For example, fat cells produce and secrete important biological substances.
+Fat cells are biologically active, and their function or dysfunction can affect our health.
+For example, fat cells produce and secrete critical biological substances.

 One of these substances is called adiponectin.
-In fact, adiponectin could represent one of the missing links between obesity and the increased risk of diabetes, heart disease and cancer.
+Adiponectin could represent one of the missing links between obesity and the increased risk of diabetes, heart disease, and cancer.

-The body has the ability to store extra energy in the form of fat in adipose tissue.
-Adipose tissue is a loose connective tissue that is composed mainly of cells called adipocytes.
+The body can store extra energy in the form of fat in adipose tissue.
+Adipose tissue is a loose connective tissue composed mainly of cells called adipocytes.
 It is usually located under the skin and around the internal organs (visceral fat).

 It is possible to assess what amount of body weight is composed of fat.
-Although it can vary a lot, men and women of normal weight have about 15 percent and 30 percent body fat, respectively.
+Although it can vary greatly, men and women of average weight have about 15 percent and 30 percent body fat.

-Adipose tissue seems to be an important endocrine organ.
-It produces hormones such as leptin and estrogen , as well as cytokines, which play an important role in cell signaling.
+Adipose tissue seems to be a vital endocrine organ.
+It produces hormones such as leptin and estrogen, and cytokines, which play an essential role in cell signaling.
 The cytokines secreted by adipose tissue are called adipokines.

 Visceral and subcutaneous fats

-The shape of the body and the regional distribution of fat seem to be more important for health than the total amount of adipose tissue.
+The body’s shape and the regional distribution of fat seem more important for health than the total amount of fatty tissue.
 For example, the accumulation of fat around the internal organs can be more harmful than the accumulation of fat elsewhere.

 The excess accumulation of this type of fat is called visceral obesity.

-In the 1940s, a professor named Jean Vague pointed out that women normally had twice as much fat mass as men.
-However, he also discovered that the metabolic complications associated with obesity were much less common among women than among men.
+In the 1940s, a professor named Jean Vague pointed out that women usually had twice as much fat mass as men.
+However, he also discovered that the metabolic complications associated with obesity were much less common among women than men.

-Gynecological obesity or pear shape refers to the accumulation of fat in the hips and thighs.
+Gynecological obesity or pear shape refers to fat accumulation in the hips and thighs.
 The latter is more common among women.
 This is very well demonstrated in Pierre-Auguste Renoir’s painting above.

 However, subcutaneous fat seems much more innocent than visceral fat.
-In fact, recent studies suggest that subcutaneous abdominal fat is not associated with risk factors for cardiovascular disease.
-This suggests a possible protective effect of subcutaneous fat.
+Recent studies suggest that subcutaneous abdominal fat is not associated with risk factors for cardiovascular disease.
+This means a possible protective effect of subcutaneous fat.

 In the 1990s, scientists found a protein secreted by adipocytes and called it adiponectin.